-For more information about how to paint a wall with stencil, check out our article How to Paint Stencils on Walls.
-This article can help with choosing paint roller types, taping the stencil to a wall, and using registration marks.
+For more information about how to paint a wall with stencils, check out our article How to Paint Stencils on Walls.
+This article can help with choosing paint roller types, taping the stencil to a wall and using registration marks.

 4”-6” paint roller with a nap lower that ¼”